airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 #### Container Orchestrator
 When enabled, workers launch the Container Orchestrator process.

-This orchestrator process replaces the previous worker process.
-It now performs the [above listed responsibilities](#worker-responsibilities).
+The worker process delegates the [above listed responsibilities](#worker-responsibilities) to the orchestrator process.

 This decoupling introduces a new need for workers to track the orchestrator's, and the job's, state.
 This is done via a shared Cloud Storage store.